dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 The 'helpLinkUri' value is used to show information when this diagnostic in the error list.
 Every analyzer should have a helpLinkUri specified which points to a help page that does not change over time.

-## RS1016: Code fix providers should provide FixAll support.
+## RS1016: Code fix providers should provide FixAll support

 |Item|Value|
 |-|-|